Zint Barcode Generator and Zint Barcode Studio User Manual

 {

-struct zint_symbol *my_symbol;
+struct zint_symbol *symbol;

-my_symbol = ZBarcode_Create();
+symbol = ZBarcode_Create();

-if (my_symbol != NULL) {
+if (symbol != NULL) {

 printf("Symbol successfully created!\n");